 Committed to Responsible and Economical Use of Our Natural Resources

 Before the Biosolids Beneficial Use Program was introduced at the Laguna Treatment Plant in 1985, all the solids that passed through the plant went to the Sonoma County landfill.
 By 1997, only a third of the biosolids material was sent to landfill.
 The remaining two-thirds were used in land application, as fertilizer or produced into organically-based compost*.
-Currently, with stepped up land application and composting programs, only five percent of the biosolids generated at Santa Rosa’s Regional Water Reuse Plant reach the landfill, where it is used as alternative daily cover.
+Over the past 11 years, with stepped up land application and composting programs, an average of only four percent of the biosolids generated at Santa Rosa's Regional Water Reuse Plant reach the landfill, where it is used as alternative daily cover.

 Biosolids Beneficial Use Options